CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 as follows

 **LICENSE.pdf**
-  license and policy for using and sharing the code
+  license for using and sharing the code

 **DistributionPolicy.pdf**
-  license and policy for using and sharing the code
+  policy for using and sharing the code

 **README.md**
   basic information and pointers

 **icepack/**
-  subdirectory for the Icepack model.
+  the Icepack module.
 The icepack subdirectory includes Icepack specific scripts, drivers, and documentation.
 CICE only uses the columnphysics source code under **icepack/columnphysics/**.

 **cicecore/**
-  directory for CICE source code.
+  CICE source code

 **cicecore/cicedynB/**
-  directory for routines associated with the dynamics core.
+  routines associated with the dynamics core

 **cicecore/driver/**
-  directory for top level CICE drivers and coupling layers.
+  top-level CICE drivers and coupling layers

 **cicecore/shared/**
-  directory for CICE source code that is independent of the dynamical core.
+  CICE source code that is independent of the dynamical core

 **cicecore/version.txt**
   file that indicates the CICE model version.

 **configuration/scripts/**
-   directory of support scripts, see :ref:`dev_scripts`
+  support scripts, see :ref:`dev_scripts`

 **doc/**
   documentation

 **cice.setup**
   main CICE script for creating cases

-A case (compile) directory is created upon initial execution of the script **icepack.setup** at the user-specified location provided after the -c flag.
+A case (compile) directory is created upon initial execution of the script **cice.setup** at the user-specified location provided after the -c flag.
-Executing the command ``./icepack.setup -h`` provides helpful information for this tool.
+Executing the command ``./cice.setup -h`` provides helpful information for this tool.